Heinrich Plett wrote to this historical Rundschau in 1882

 Heinrich taught for 38 years, the first five probably in his birthplace of Molotschna, then from 1877-1910 in Alexanderfeld, Sagradovka.
 He was recognized as the longest-serving teacher in Sagradovka at the settlement’s 50th anniversary celebrations in 1922.

 He then focused on church ministry, apparently writing several theological books.
-He preached in the Nikolaifeld Mennonite Church and in 1907 was appointed its leader.
+In 1902, he began preaching, joining several other all-volunteer speakers in the Nikolaifeld Mennonite Church.
+In 1907, he was appointed its leader.
 Differences of opinion about how strict church discipline should be (he took a moderate view) caused some families to leave the church and start a new one, but community life continued peaceably.

 After the Communists outlawed religion, the church building became a granary.
 As Mennonite ministers had never been paid, Heinrich continued to earn income from his dairy farm.
 When the farm was collectivized, he continued living there and became an accountant for the collective.
 He was also the church accountant for 21 years.